 With Gelato, it is best to not process it until it is hard.
 Instead, stop the ice cream maker at soft serve consistency, then put it in a container in your freezer until hard for a delicate flavor and texture that differentiates it from ice cream.

 When the gelato is done, either serve and enjoy (best if eaten and enjoyed immediately as gelato has a shorter storage life than ice cream) or transfer to freezer containers and freeze until firmer.

 Makes approximately 1 quart of pistacho gelato.

 Pistachio Cream Recipe:

 7 to 8 ounces raw unsalted shelled and hulled pistachio nuts

 In a medium-size saucepan, bring water to a boil.

-When done, cover and refrigerate until ready to use in making the gelato.
+When done, cover and refrigerate the Pistachio Cream until ready to use in making the gelato.

 Makes approximately 1 cup.